warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

     </TabItem>
     </Tabs>

-    If you're interacting with Buenavista, fund your key using [Buenavista faucet](https://faucet.buenavista.wardenprotocol.org) and the public address returned in the previous step.
+    If you're interacting with Chiado, fund your key using [Chiado faucet](https://faucet.chiado.wardenprotocol.org) and the public address returned in the previous step.

 4. Check the Keychain Writer balance: